 The library is a part of a consortium of academic libraries known as I-Share.
 As COD students, you can request items from other libraries online by creating an I-Share account.
 For more information, visit our I-Share Information Web Page.

-We also provide access to two excellent online streaming video collections, below.
 Remember that you have to have a library card to view online videos from home.

 - University of Fashion